The Feelgood Session

-Studies concerning the amygdala’s role in anxiety are perfectly valid, but if one were to confine one’s understanding of the amygdala only to these results, a misunderstanding would appear.
+Studies concerning the amygdala’s role in anxiety are perfectly valid, but there’s much more to the amygdala than that.
 The amygdala has hemispheric specializations – the left supports positive emotions, though the right does not.

 The theories I work with primarily are those developed within the Laurentian University Behavioral Neurosciences Program, directed Dr. Michael A. Persinger.

 One of the most important theories, and one which several published studies (as well as many Shakti reports) corroborate.
 It’s called the “interhemispheric intrusion hypothesis.”
 Reference (1) Reference (2)

 In brief, it says that many spiritual experiences can be explained as examples of a dramatic spillover from a structure on one side of the brain into the same structure on the other side.
 For example, intense activation of the amygdala on the right (fear) should happen in a life-threatening situation.
 If the threat actually manifests, and the person dies, they may begin an often-blissful experience that may be later recalled as a near-death experience (should they be resuscitated later on).
 First, intense fear, then bliss.
 Jesus faced Satan the desert.
 The Buddha confronted the Demons of Mara under the Bodhi tree.
 Ramakrishna lay comatose for days.
 Each of these preceded the epiphany that saw them become the holy men their traditions now recall.

 The neural model for this process heavily emphasizes the very different emotional tones for the left and right amygdalas. (the correct plural is amygdalae, but let’s not get too formal).
 The ‘hellish’ experience is replaced by a ‘heavenly’ one as activation in the fearful amygdala crosses a threshold, shunting dominance over to the positive one.